DepoXy/gvim-open-kindness/README.md

 ## INSTALL

-  Many users will be able to symlink `gvim-open-kindness` from user-local-bin to call it without using its full path, e.g.,:
+Many users will be able to symlink `gvim-open-kindness` from user-local-bin to call it without using its full path, e.g., if `~/.local/bin` is on `PATH`, you can run:

     ln -sfn \
       "/full/path/to/gvim-open-kindness/bin/gvim-open-kindness" \